SM9276/Plexos2BokehPivot/README.md

 The enviorment.yml file found in the root directory is the to be used with XML2CSV.py and Plexos2BokehPivotGUI.py.
 Also make sure to have the PLEXOS API installed.

- Another enviorment.yml will be found in the X2BokehPivot folder this is to be used with BokehPivot.
+ Another enviorment.yml will be found in the X2BokehPivot directory this is to be used with BokehPivot.

  ## 2) Starting the program

 ### PLEXOS Solution to CSV
 Once the Plexos Solution files is gathered, place them into the PlexosSolutions directory.
 Take a look at config.csv, make sure to have all the correct parameters.
-Select the correct enviorment and Run XML2CSV.py, the selected collections will be processed.
-In the PlexosOutputs folder each Scenerio will have its own dedicated folder with the collections that was processed.
+Select the correct enviorment and run XML2CSV.py.
+In the PlexosOutputs directory each Scenerio will have its own dedicated directory with the collections that was processed.

 Note: In the current state of the script, currently, the script only processes LTPlans since it was hard coded but the following lines can change it in line 174 and 198 to switch it to STSchedule.